phattharaphorn/typescript-unit-testing/README.md

 ### ‣ Installing the Testing Tools
-- The next step is adding TypeScript as a development dependency to the project :
+- the next step is adding TypeScript as a development dependency to the project in the root of the project folder :

 ```sh
 npm i jest --save-dev
 ```

-- install the `ts-jest` package to bridge the path between TypeScript and Jest, so to speak :
+- install the `ts-jest` package to bridge the path between TypeScript and Jest :

 ```sh
 npm i ts-jest --save-dev
 ```

-- Must install the type definitions for Jest :
+- must install the type definitions for Jest :

 ```sh
 npm i @types/jest --save-dev